joeltaberne/k8s-ClusterIP-demo/README.md

 # k8s-ClusterIP-demo
 Simple k8s project that shows which of the pods in a ClusterIP answers a request from the user.

-First step is elaborating a new Dockerfile based in nginx:alpine which will replace the index.html with the hostname (as this container will be replicated 5 times, the hostname will be the pod name):
+First step is elaborating a new Dockerfile based in nginx:alpine which will replace and write the container hostname inside the index.html file (as this container will be replicated 5 times, the hostname will be the pod name):

 ```
 FROM nginx:alpine